cherkavi/html-parsing/README.md

-Two my own startups that I tried to spin up
+**Two** my own startups, based on parsing/scraping html, that I tried to spin up
 # E-shops parser ( 2010..2012 )
 collect information ( scraping ) from different e-shops and represent it on one resource
 * ShopList_HtmlParser